vapvarun/buddypress-polls/README.txt

 Poll activity graph can be listed in sidebar with the help of widget (BuddyPress) Poll Activity Graph widget provided by the plugin.

 == Changelog ==
+= 2.9.0 =
+* Fixed - Poll icon update in rtmedia container with default theme
+* Fixed - Remove Polls Text with icon
+* Fixed #64 - Admin will see all the result irrespective he has voted on any poll activity or not.
+* Fixed - No polls voting in user then not need to display any pols in Polls Graph dropdown
+* Fixed #58 - widget withspecific poll result
+* Fixed #62 - poll graph widget
+* Fixed #63 - Change name of the widget
+* Fixed #59 - Poll issue with BuddyBoss
+* Fixed #56 - Fixed notices and warnings on widget
+* Fixed #55 - Create widget to make a dynamic poll system

 = 2.7.0 =
  * Fix: (#49) Fixed dashicon conflict with bb
  * Fix: (#48) Fixed datetimepicker UI issue